ScottLogic/blog/_posts/2017-05-05-making-agile-teams-more-productive-from-the-inside.md

 title: Making agile teams more productive from the inside
 date: 2017-05-05 00:00:00 Z
 categories:
-- bjedrzejewski
 - Delivery
 author: bjedrzejewski
 summary: It is a great joy to be a member of a productive team that delivers exceptional value.
 In this blog post I will share things that developers can be doing to make that happen.
 Ideas presented are funded in Agile principles and Lean manufacturing.
 layout: default_post
 ---